bwoodsend/sprat/README.rst

 ----------------

 ``sprat`` collects the following information about each package.
-All fields par the per-version fields reflect their values as of latest version of a given package.
+All fields par the per-version fields reflect their values as of the latest version of a given package.

 * `name